10 Ways to Survive the Two Week Wait After Infertility Treatment

 9. Stay Active

-The two-week wait is certainly not a time to suddenly take up vigorous exercise, but most doctors agree that light to moderate exercise is beneficial during treatments.
+The two-week wait is certainly not a time to suddenly take up vigorous exercise, but there is good evidence not to take up bed rest after an embryo transfer either.
 Go for a walk every day, if you can.
-Not only will it take your mind off things, but it will help you sleep better and feel better mentally.
+Not only will it take your mind off things, but it might help you sleep better and feel better mentally.

 10. Treat Yourself